Beginning the Application Process

 We consider an application to be on time if we receive all the required components of a candidate’s application by January 15.
 We do not submit an application for review until we confirm that we have received all of the required materials.

-Applications that are complete after the January 15 deadline are evaluated on a space available basis and may be at a disadvantage in our review process.
+All applications that are complete by the January 15 deadline are considered on the same basis for admission.
+Applications that are complete after January 15 are evaluated on a space available basis and may be at a significant disadvantage in our review process.

 We send admissions decisions by email, so please add law.grad.admissions@umich.edu to your contact list.

-For applications that are complete by our deadline, we begin releasing our first admissions decisions in February, and we typically finish making our initial decisions by the end of March.
+For applications that are complete by our deadline, we begin releasing our first admission decisions in February, and we typically finish making our initial decisions by the end of March.

 -